Page 10 - Atlanta Public Schools Student Handbook

 The district values the uniqueness of every student; therefore, whenever a student identifies themselves as being transgender, if the family desires to do so, the school will collaborate with the student and family to develop a plan for the student.

-Numbers You Need To Know
+Numbers You Need to Know

-SCHOOL SAFETY HOTLINE – 877-SAY-STOP Anonymous/Confidential report of drugs, weapons, bullying, threats, or other safety issues.
+GEORGIA DEPARTMENT OF EDUCATION SCHOOL SAFETY HOTLINE – 877-SAY-STOP (1-877-729-7867) Anonymous/Confidential report of drugs, weapons, bullying, threats, or other safety issues.
 Available 24/7.

-NATIONAL HUMAN TRAFFICKING HOTLINE – 888-373-7888 – OR TEXT “BEFREE” (233733
+NATIONAL HUMAN TRAFFICKING HOTLINE – 888-373-7888 – OR TEXT “BEFREE” (233733)

 Toll free/confidential.
 Assistance, safety planning, emotional support, and connections to local resources for victims in crisis.
 Available 24/7.

-GEORGIA HUMAN TRAFFICKING HOTLINE – 866-363-4842 Trained law enforcement agents, advocates, and first responders are available to provide support.
+Trained law enforcement agents, advocates, and first responders are available to provide support.
 Available 24/7.

 GEORGIA CRISIS AND ACCESS HOTLINE – 800-715-4225